yunjiewong/SEP-HW/Angular/n1-intro.md

   - ng serve //live streaming
   - npm i bootstrap jquery popper --save  //install other dependencies

+- Angular: single page application using Typescript
+  - TS: Js with strongly data type
+  - module-based
+  - module: basic block
+  - to create module: use decorator @Ngmodule({})

+- component: the small block used by the modules
+  - a TS class with @component decorator
+  - an html file particulat to the component (template)
+  - a style file (css/scss)
+  - a TS file tp write unit test (spec.ts)

 - Directives:
   - Components: directives with a template
   - Attribute: change appearance or behavior of a particular elem